0x9900/whitelist/README.md

 =========

 Generate a list of ipaddresses based off the SPF records of domain names.
+This whitelist is intended for spamdb and pf

 whitelist.py can generate a list of ip addresses for a domain name
 ```